ShreyAgarwal71/CS180SocialMedia/README.md

 - **App.java**: The main entry point of the application, initializing and running the backend simulation.
 - **Database.java**: Manages reading from and writing to files, acting as a simple file-based database.
 - **User, Post, and Comment Classes**: Define the entities in the system, with `UserCollection`, `PostCollection`, and `CommentCollection` managing collections of these entities.
-- **ImageCollection.java**: Handles image data, if implemented for users or posts.

 ---